The TTP Precepts, Briefly Explained

 It can be argued, as well, that the carbohydrate content and load for the modern version of the fruits/berries (and to some extent, vegetables, as well) is much different that that available to our ancestors.
 This is a minor point of contention, though I do tend to agree.
 One can, however, avoid problems here by limiting the ingestion of these foods.
 The same can be said for opting to eat grass-fed meat when possible and where available.
 I am a realist, though, and will always opt for taking care of the major worries before attempting to fix the minor stuff.
 See my thoughts on the 80/20 rule, here.

-the chosen movements should be functional in nature
+• the chosen movements should be functional and/or compound in nature

-Feel free to email me at theorytopractice@gmail with any questions/comments/concerns that you feel don’t quite belong in the comments section.
-Or hit me with something novel that you’d like for me to consider.
+Again, the preceding was intended simply as an overview, the specifics of which are fleshed-out and debated throughout the many posts you’ll find here.
+Feel free to email me at theorytopractice@gmail with any questions/comments/concerns that you feel don’t quite belong in the comments section of any particular post.
+Or, hit me with something novel that you’d like for me to consider.
 Persuade me; change my mind on a topic you feel that I’m missing the mark on!
 Either way, I’d love to hear from you.

 In Health,